kroryan/Epub-a-Audiolibro-con_F5-TTS_Spanish/README.md

 2.  **Download, Load, and Run (Single Command):**
     * The single command below performs all the necessary steps sequentially: downloads the Docker image (~5.8 GB) from Hugging Face saving it temporarily, loads it into your Docker engine, starts the application container, and finally cleans up the downloaded file *after* you stop the container.
     * This method is more robust against download interruptions than piping the download directly.
-    * Copy the entire command, paste it into your terminal, and press Enter.
+    * Copy the entire command, paste it into your terminal.
     * **Command:**
         ```bash
         curl -L "https://huggingface.co/jdana/f5tts_offline_ebook_to_audiobook_Docker_image/resolve/main/f5tts-app-preloaded_2025-05-29.tar" -o f5tts-app-preloaded_2025-05-29.tar && docker load < f5tts-app-preloaded_2025-05-29.tar && docker tag 21fad7b5127e f5tts:latest && docker run --rm -it --gpus all -p 7860:7860 f5tts:latest && del f5tts-app-preloaded_2025-05-29.tar